RetroGameGirl/devCMDcycle.py/README.md

+This was the initial version to have a configurable toolchain.
+Previous versions were hard coded and had issues on non-linux system.

-# CMDCycle.py
+# devCMDcycle.py

-A toolchain-agnostic GUI orchestrator for streamlining any command-line development workflow.The Auto-Typer is hard coded for 7800header as found in the 7800AsmDevKit.
+A toolchain-agnostic GUI orchestrator for streamlining any command-line development workflow.

-# What is Code Cycle Commander?
+# What is devCMDcycle.py?

-CMDCycle.py is a powerful front-end for managing software build environments.
+devCMDcycle.py is a powerful front-end for managing software build environments.
 Originally designed for Atari 7800 retro development, it has evolved into a flexible tool that can be configured to handle any command-line-driven workflow.
 It provides a simple, clickable interface to manage complex build steps, eliminating the need to memorize and type repetitive commands.
-Whether you are developing for a retro console, compiling C++ code, or managing a web project, CMDCycle.py acts as your central launchpad.
+Whether you are developing for a retro console, compiling C++ code, or managing a web project, devCMDcycle.py acts as your central launchpad.

 # Key Features